-Share Based Compensation
+Share-Based Compensation

-We have awarded restricted stock units to certain of our employees which vest, based on service conditions only, over a period of time up to three years from the award date.
-In addition, a portion of the base compensation paid to the directors up to 2013 was in the form of restricted stock units which vested, based on service conditions only, annually in arrears.
-The fair value of restricted stock unit grants is determined by reference to the quoted stock price on the date of grant, as adjusted for estimated dividends forgone until the restricted stock units vest.
+We have awarded restricted stock units to certain of our employees.
+In addition, a portion of the base compensation paid to the directors up to 2013 was in the form of restricted stock units, which vested, based on service conditions only, annually in arrears.
+For 2016 and 2017, 20% of the base compensation paid to our directors was in the form of stock issued under the 2015 Equity Incentive Plan, with the number of stock units issued based on a value of \$4.00 per unit.
+The accounting fair value of restricted stock unit grants is determined by reference to the quoted stock price on the date of grant, as adjusted for estimated dividends forgone until the restricted stock units vest.
 Compensation expense is recognized based on a graded expense model over the expected vesting period.